alexisr91/Simple-eshop/README.md

 Yes, it has been tested except for the mailing path for users, and I still don't know why

+#### Do the users password are crypted ?

+Yes with the BCRYPT algorithm

 ## Features